jimdowling/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

 > - If you encounter connection errors, try selecting different customers
 > - The system will become responsive once the deployment is active

-# ☁️ Deploying Streamlit App
+# ☁️ Deploying the Streamlit App

 Deploying a Streamlit App to their [cloud](https://streamlit.io/cloud) is free and straightforward after the GitHub repository is set in right place: